 Controlling Willy is very intuitive and precise, as it should be since subtle jumps and accurate landings are needed to maneuver through some of the more difficult levels.
 While the keyboard/mouse is supported, the best gameplay experience is done with the controller.
 Despite the simple gameplay, the entire game is magnificently done.

 There are, however, are a few shortcomings that keep it from being perfect: one, not being able to upgrade weapons in real-time (you can do so only in stores) and two, the game only has one difficulty level from the start, so you end up having to rush through levels only to come back to them when you've powered up or found the right combination of weapons.
-Again, these are my own issues and many players will most likely not even be bothered by them.

 Overall, I was very pleased with Willy.
 The gameplay was challenging but not frustrating.
 The jetpack felt like a natural extension of the character's movement without feeling too gimmicky.
 And the platforming was a fun experience without becoming too repetitive.
 I think the 6-8 hours I spent in-game was more than enough and any more accrued time would have resulted in potential boredom.